StephenMcConnel/Geckofx60/README.txt

 == Changelog ==

+== v60.0-0.50 ==
+1. Add abality to suspend spidermonkey GC.
+This can be done by passing true as second paramter of AutoJSContext constructor or by calling SpiderMonkey.JS_SuspendGC and SpiderMonkey.JS_ResumeGC

 == v60.0-0.49 ==
 1. Linux fix - KDE desktop.
 Also added GECKOFX_CREATEEVENTS which controls the number of GTK events that a pumped during